dimitris-papadimitriou-chr/advanced-functional-resources/README.md

 this is a collection of my favourite pappers and books on the functional programming domain

+[The Open Logic Project ](https://openlogicproject.org)- "is a collection of teaching materials on mathematical logic aimed at a non-mathematical audience, intended for use in advanced logic courses as taught in many philosophy departments"

 # Category Theory
 [Category Theory: A Gentle Introduction](https://www.logicmatters.net/categories/) that is propably my favourite book on Categories.Peter Smith did an amazing job